 Customers usually order new furnaces from Sarlin Furnaces based on a need to increase their capacity, but it is becoming more normal that factors such as energy savings, smaller Carbon Dioxide footprint as well as quality assurance and traceability of products also influence the acquisition of new furnace solutions.

 In the sales process, Sarlin Furnaces often needs to be able to demonstrate a wide range of properties of its products.
-In this context SolidWorks Flow Simulation has become very important.
-The furnaces are designed as 3D models in SolidWorks and then Flow Simulation is used for both analysis and visualization of properties, such as heat flow and transfer as well as heating and cooling time.
+In this context, SOLIDWORKS Flow Simulation has become very important.
+The furnaces are designed as 3D models in SOLIDWORKS and then Flow Simulation is used for both analysis and visualization of properties, such as heat flow and transfer as well as heating and cooling time.
 “Using 3D models and simulation has become an increasingly important competitive factor for us, which helps to give us a technical edge over the competition,” says Per Lundström.

-Design insights drives innovation
+Design insights drive innovation

-Normally, new furnaces are developed to meet the customer’s specific needs and Sarlin Furnaces therefore have to develop unique solutions.
+Normally, new furnaces are developed to meet the customer’s specific needs and Sarlin Furnaces, therefore, have to develop unique solutions.
 This means, for example, that it is necessary to test various concepts against each other to find exactly the right concept and design for each project.

-“Flow Simulation gives us big savings because we discover potential problems earlier, which means less errors throughout the development process.
+“Flow Simulation gives us big savings because we discover potential problems earlier, which means fewer errors throughout the development process.
 Previously we had to calculate many things manually resulting in both a higher risk of making errors and much less accurate results,” says Per Lundström.

 Per Lundström also emphasizes that Sarlin Furnaces’ technical documentation of the company’s products has been significantly improved with 3D models and simulation: “We have much better documentation than previously.
-We can find and re-purpose the files, parts and drawings easily now and we can share design information and automate workflows.
-If a machine, for example, has a technical problem after 15 years, we have a much better drawing base in our SolidWorks Enterprise PDM-system to easily go back and see what we did when the design was done.
+We can find and re-purpose the files, parts, and drawings easily now and we can share design information and automate workflows.
+If a machine, for example, has a technical problem after 15 years, we have a much better drawing base in our SOLIDWORKS Enterprise PDM system to easily go back and see what we did when the design was done.
 This was very difficult in the past.”